Pecan Crusted Steelhead Trout (or Salmon)

-Eating Steelhead trout for the first time sparked an instant love in me.
+Eating this Pecan Crusted Steelhead Trout for the first time sparked an instant love in me.

 I had it first at one of our favorite restaurants.
 Chef Carlos told me it was just like salmon.
 He knows because he detests salmon and therefore was probably not thrilled with cooking it.